kowi-kowi/RPA_projects/README.md

 🚀 How It Works

-The script connects to ServiceNow via Selenium.
+The script connects to ServiceNow via API Servicenow.

 It identifies tickets written in Swedish.

-Each ticket is validated against translation rules.
+Each ticket is validated against translation rules. (if needed e-mail neds to be send from ticket - no API rights for me here, that is why Selenium workaround)

 Eligible tickets are sent to the Microsoft Translation API.